graydori/me-myself-and-i/README.md

-# me-myself-and-i
+# Me Myself and I
 A story about the relationship within

+## Tools Used

+* Basic HTML/CSS
+* Minimal JS